luidoc/jodreports/README.txt

 Requirements
 ============

-JODReports requires Java 1.4 or later (although with minor modifications it can be made to work with 1.3 as well).
+JODReports requires Java 1.8 or later.

 To create documents in formats other than OpenDocument Text (odt) please use JODConverter library